olleholmgren/nightwish-blog/README.md

 #### Member

+As a Member, I want to be able to Create posts so that I can share my thoughts and feelings to the world.
+As a Member, I want to be able to Read posts in order to be able to gain information about other peoples thoughts and feelings.
+As a Member, I want to be able to Update posts so that I can add any additional content of my choice.
+As a Member, I want to be able to Delete posts so that I can choose to not show a post that I do not like.
+As a Member, I want to be able to like posts in order to express my feelings about other peoples posts.

 #### Admin
 As an Admin, I want to be able to verify the posts before they are visible at the PLATFORM, in order to avoid for example foul or abusive language or even harassment.